 The Student Progress Review (SPR) is an interactive process intended to support the regular exchange of constructive, written feedback between advisees and advisors.
 It codifies a process for research degree students and their special committees to have at least one formal conversation per year about academic progress and future plans.
 In academic disciplines where students are encouraged or required to complete an Individual Development Plan (IDP), the SPR process can help fulfill this need.

 Using the SPR form, students are asked to reflect on their recent accomplishments, identify challenges, and set goals.
 Committee chairs then review their students’ SPR forms and enter constructive feedback.
 Chairs indicate whether progress has been excellent, satisfactory, needs improvement, or is unsatisfactory.
-Feedback that is documented on the SPR will be made available to the student, all members of the student’s special committee, and the DGS/GFA of the student’s field.
+Feedback that is documented on the SPR will be made available to the student, all members of the student’s special committee, and the student’s field.

 Log into your SPR Forms Portal (for students and faculty approvers) to see forms history and forms awaiting your approval.